stripe/stripe-go/README.md

 See [video demonstrations][youtube-playlist] covering how to use the library.

-For details on all the functionality in this library, see the [GoDoc][godoc] documentation.
+For details on all the functionality in this library, see the [Go documentation][goref].

 Below are a few simple examples: